| |

 • Ground Flax, Oats, and Chickpea Flour To soak up excess moisture and hold the loaf together.

 • Tomato Paste, Ketchup, and Worcestershire Sauce These make up the sweet and savory glaze that really makes the meatloaf shine.
-I highly recommend Japanese Worcestershire Sauce/Chuno Sauce if you can find it!
+I highly recommend Japanese Worcestershire/Chuno Sauce if you can find it.
+Be sure to check the ingredients as some brands contain anchovy/fish extract.

 • We also add a bunch of spices for flavor and a tiny bit of miso for some umami.